dataliterate/design-studio-tools/sketchtool-click-commands/Readme.md

 --- index.png
 ```

 However, when using SketchTool to export, the '/' [slash] get converted to '-' [dash], thus leading to a flat "iphone-main-index.png" file.
-These click commands take care of this and convert these files back into the above mentioned meaningful folder structure.
+The *click commands* in this repository take care of this and convert these files back into the above mentioned meaningful folder structure.

 ## export-all-layers.command